tealdeer-rs/tealdeer/README.md

 ## Installing

+Build and install the tool via cargo...

+   $ cargo install tealdeer

-Build and install the tool from source (see section "Building" in this README).
+...or from source (see section "Building" in this README).

 If you're an Arch Linux user, you can also install the package from the AUR: